rishabpoh/test/Track2BlogPost.md

 | [Python Quickstart](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-python) | [Python Reference](https://docs.microsoft.com/en-us/python/api/overview/azure/storage-index?view=azure-python) | [Python Samples](https://docs.microsoft.com/azure/storage/common/storage-samples-python?toc=%2fazure%2fstorage%2fblobs%2ftoc.json) |
 | [JavaScript Quickstart](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-nodejs) | [JavaScript Reference](https://docs.microsoft.com/en-us/javascript/api/overview/azure/storage-overview?view=azure-node-latest) | [JavaScript Samples](https://docs.microsoft.com/azure/storage/common/storage-samples-javascript?toc=%2fazure%2fstorage%2fblobs%2ftoc.json) |

+\*In addition to the links above, we have published migration guides for a few popular libraries: [.NET blob](), [Java blob](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/storage/azure-storage-blob/migrationGuides).

 ## Announcing Deprecation

 With the introduction of our new libraries come the deprecation of our old libraries.
-All previous versions of the .NET, Java, Python, and JavaScript libraries will be deprecated.
-For the next 12 months the legacy libraries will be updated on exceptional bases (security vulnerabilities, major asks, etc.) and we will continue providing documentation for the previous versions of the libraries.
+Now that our v12 libraries have feature parity for most major scenarios, all previous versions of the .NET, Java, Python, and JavaScript libraries will be deprecated.
+For the next 12 months, the deprecated (or retired) libraries will be updated on exceptional bases (security vulnerabilities, major asks, etc.).
+We will continue providing documentation for the previous versions of the libraries and archive them only after a year.
 Refer to our [Lifecycle FAQ](https://support.microsoft.com/en-us/help/18486/lifecycle-faq-azure) page.

+Deprecated libraries: .NET v11, Java v8, Python v2, Node.js v2.

+> [!NOTE]
-Note that we have officially moved off our old GitHub repo links.
+> We have officially moved off of our old GitHub repo links.
 The table below shows the mapping from the old repos to the new repos.

 | Old repo | New repo |
 |----------|----------|